 Hotspot Debris Removal from the Monterey Bay National Marine Sanctuary

-Save Our Shores is teaming up with the NOAA Marine Debris Program to remove large debris items from difficult-to-access areas of three major watersheds that feed into Monterey Bay National Marine Sanctuary.
+Save Our Shores teamed up with the NOAA Marine Debris Program and removed large debris items from difficult-to-access areas of three major watersheds that feed into Monterey Bay National Marine Sanctuary.

 Type of Project: Community-based Marine Debris Removal Grant

 Project Dates: August 2017 – July 2018